SeekerRook/KarmadaPN/README.md

 # Karmada PN
-a python library to simulate Karmada Multi Cluster Deployments using PetriNets
+A Python library for modelling Multi-Cluster Infrastructure based on Karmada using PetriNets

 ---